Barzoius/Barzoius/README.md

 **`C++ enjoyer 🛠`**

-Barzoius is a just a nickname, my real name is Rareș.
+Barzoius is just a nickname, my real name is Rareș.
 Not much to say about myself yet, I like C++ and physics.

    <p align="left">